 You can’t just sit around, asking yourself if you “feel it working.”

 Of course, some people do describe feeling a “cognitive fog lifting” or more consistent energy.

 More reliably, though, it’s collecting hard data that will help you to optimize your medication dosage and timing.

 You make great good sense about assessing non-visceral clues for the medication working.
 I really did not like that speedy feeling.
 And it doesn’t necessarily create better functionality.
-I have developed a whole list of diagnostic clues for myself.
+Until I can get a more expert evaluation, I have developed a whole list of diagnostic clues for myself.
 For example: